python/devguide/developers.rst

 Permissions History
 -------------------

+- Alex Gaynor and Maciej Fijalkowski were given push privileges on Mar 13 2011 by BAC, for stdlib compatibility work for PyPy.

 - Ross Lagerwall was given push privileges on Mar 13 2011 by GFB, on recommendation by Antoine Pitrou and Ned Deily.